Address:John Coupland HospitalRopery RoadGainsboroughDN21 2TJ

 Please note that the minor injuries unit will not treat patients with more serious medical conditions or major injuries.
 Patients should go to their local Accident & Emergency department or dial 999.

-A blood testing service is available at the hospital and offers a drop in clinic between 8am-1pm Monday to Friday, and 1.30-3.30pm on a Wednesday.
-Warfarin (a drug to inhibit blood clots) clinics are also held.
+A phlebotomy service is available at the hospital and offers a drop in clinic between 8am-1pm Monday/Tuesday and Thursday/Friday, and 1.30-3.30pm on a Wednesday.